Updated: May 18, 2026

 The oven method works well for tumblers.
 Wrap the tumbler tightly in white butcher paper, place it in the oven at 400°F for 5-6 minutes, then remove carefully with oven mitts and peel the paper – the ink should transfer onto the paper.
 Repeat if needed, then wipe with acetone.
 For ceramic mugs specifically, the heat gun method gives you more control since you can target just the printed area.

-My tip: The heat gun method gives you more control, especially on mugs where you only need to fix one area.
+Real-world note: The heat gun method gives you more control, especially on mugs where you only need to fix one area.
 The oven method is faster for full tumbler wraps.
 Not every blank responds the same way – some coatings release ink more easily than others.

 Removing Sublimation Ink from Glass and Acrylic